crepererum/eprc/README.rst

 Experimental Python Requirements Calculator
 *******************************************
-This is an **experimtal** approach to fix one of the most fundamental issues with `pip <https://pip.pypa.io/>`_: `The lack of a dependency resolver
+This is an **experimental** approach to fix one of the most fundamental issues with `pip <https://pip.pypa.io/>`_: `The lack of a dependency resolver
 <https://github.com/pypa/pip/issues/988>`_